Series Title (Agency Series #): Description, Retention (Legal Citation)

 Retention: Preliminary or working copies: retain until no longer needed; division-created maps: retain permanently; other maps: retain until superseded or obsolete.
 (MOAR 166-150-0170(5))

-Planning Reports, Studies, and Publications (PLAN1-022): Documents reports, studies, master plans, and publications developed by the Planning Department and other entities to support and establish policy decisions, promote regional goals and objectives, or provide public information.
+Planning Reports, Studies, and Publications (PLAN1-022(a) and PLAN1-022(b)): Documents reports, studies, master plans, and publications developed by the Planning Department and other entities to support and establish policy decisions, promote regional goals and objectives, or provide public information.
 Includes reports, feasibility studies, resource inventories, master plans, comprehensive plans, publications, brochures, and other materials.

 Purchasing Records (PLAN1-034): Records documenting orders, authorizations, and evidence of receipt of the purchase of goods and services by the division.
 Most of this information is maintained in electronic only format in the SAP system.
 Includes quotes, requisitions, purchase orders, limited purchase orders, and related records.
 Most hard copy information is eventually integrated into the accounts payable records.